 - support for a significant mitzvah project

-- an opportunity for the entire service to be led by the Bar / Bat Mitzvah student
+- an opportunity for the majority of our Saturday morning Shabbat service to be led by the Bar / Bat Mitzvah student

 We strive to ensure that the Bar/Bat Mitzvah is understood to be a milestone, not the end point, on the path of a child’s Jewish education.

-- Special all-school holiday events, including Sukkot, Hannukah, Tu B’Shevat, Purim, Passover, and Yom HaAtzmaut
+- Special all-school holiday events, including Sukkot/Simchat Torah, Chanukah, Tu B’Shevat, Purim, Passover, Yom Ha’atzmaut and Maccabiah Color War!

-- Family programming that allows parents and kids to learn together
+- Family Education programming that allows parents and kids to learn together